 Keep your eyes peeled for all the kawaii things in Tokyo and you won’t be disappointed – even the most boring seeming places like roadworks and building sites can have a kawaii touch about them.

 If you have no idea what I just said, kawaii is the Japanese word for cute.

 Ikebukuro in Tokyo has a bit of a thing about owls – you’ll find statues of them dotted around the place.
 But the best has to be the police box that looks like a giant owl.
 You’ll find it at 1-27-7 Minami-Ikebukuro.

 My picture of it was sadly rubbish, so if you want to check it out before you visit, here’s a picture and a list to find the rest of the Ikebukuro owls.

 Ride Round in Go Kart in Fancy Dress.

 I couldn’t take about the unusual things to do in Tokyo without mentioning probably the most popular unique activity there is in the city.
 Mario Kart.

 Despite the fact that Nintendo is not happy about it and that a few people have crashed their carts, Mario Kart is thriving.

 There are heaps of companies in Tokyo offering the Mario Kart experience and you can ride around everywhere from Shibuya to Odaiba.
-I haven’t tried it as me+driving=really bad idea, but this article contains everything you need to know.
+I haven’t tried it as me+driving=really bad idea.

 Visit a Maid Cafe